varunkapuria96/ease-of-business-kmeans-clustering/readme.md

    cd ease-of-business-kmeans-clustering
    ```

-3. Run the R script `clustering.R` in your R environment or RStudio.
+3. Run the R script `EaseOfBusinessRatingKmeansClustering.R` in your R environment or RStudio.

 ## Description